 Because we had financial hope, we decided to change our family tree.

-Now, I’m not trying to paint a rosy picture that being debt-free solves everything.
+I don’t want to paint a rosy picture that being debt-free solves everything.
 Economic setbacks still happen.
 Layoffs still happen.
 And unexpected money pits still happen.
-But being debt-free means those things don’t hit you like a mack truck – they’re an annoyance.
-They don’t have to change our entire lifestyle – they can further confirm our conviction that living without debt means having more options, having more peace.
+But being debt-free means instead of those things don’t hitting us like a mack truck, they’re an annoyance.
+They don’t have to change our entire lifestyle.
+They further confirm our conviction that living without debt means having more options, having more peace.

-And while we may never be rich, we can be wealthy in those areas where we want to be wealthy – in relationships, in experiences, and in supporting causes that matter for eternity.
-I’ll take that over depending on Master Card, any day.
+And while we may never be rich, we can be wealthy in those areas where we want to be wealthy—in relationships, in experiences, and in supporting causes that matter for eternity.

 • If you’re not debt-free, but you’re on a plan, be encouraged.
 You can do it, no matter how small your income is.
 It’s not easy, and it takes sacrifice and hard work, but it is so worth it.